William L. Marbury Jr.: Legacy

 In addition to his writings, Marbury left many of his papers to the Maryland Historical Society.

 In 1987, the Harvard Corporation's president, Nathan M. Pusey, called Marbury "one of the great heroes of the Corporation."

-Shortly after his death 1988, the Maryland Legal Services Corporation named a "William L. Marbury Outstanding Advocate Award."
+Shortly after his death, the Maryland Legal Services Corporation named after him in 1988 a "William L. Marbury Outstanding Advocate Award."

-In 2005, the Johns Hopkins University dedicated the offices of DLA Piper to the Marbury's memory.
+In 2005, the Johns Hopkins University dedicated the offices of DLA Piper to Marbury's memory.

 DLA Piper established a "Marbury Institute" to train lawyers in house.

-Still, as the Maryland Bar Journal noted in 2016: For one-half of a century a long line of Baltimore’s best barristers – John Prentiss Poe, William L. Marbury Sr., William Cabell Bruce, James H. Preston, Isaac Lobe Straus, Philip B. Perlman, and William L. Marbury Jr. – imposed Jim Crow laws and practices on black Baltimoreans from the "top-down."